 The romantic, but very modern wedding dress in the collection Jo is modelling.
 Full ballerina-length skirt, drop-waisted bodice and high neckline.

 Diana Vreeland, however, was not pleased with the interpretation of herself, reportedly saying about the film “never to be discussed”, after she attended a preview with her staff.
 I am sure that no one, actress or fashion editor, can measure up to her personality (Vreeland was unique), but imperious Maggie Prescott, with her inventiveness for language, abounding energy, and her eye for quirky looking girls she transforms into successful models, does recall Vreeland.
-Carmel Snow, on the other hand, was thrilled with the publicity Funny Face generated for Harper’s Bazaar.
+Carmel Snow, the editor-in-chief of Harper’s from 1934 to 1958, on the other hand, was thrilled with the publicity Funny Face generated for Harper’s Bazaar.

-There isn’t really much else I can say about Audrey Hepburn’s relationship with Givenchy than I already have in my previous Style in Film articles (here, here and here).
+There isn’t really much else I can say about Audrey Hepburn’s relationship with Givenchy than I already have in my previous articles (covering Breakfast at Tiffany’s, Sabrina and How to Steal a Million).
 “When I first went to Hubert”, Audrey would say, “I was still in home-made dresses.”
 Of the collaboration of Givenchy, who designed Hepburn’s clothes especially for the script, director Stanley Donan said: “His design, his thought centered and focused on her [Audrey’s] physical being.
 It’s like a great composer when he writes for a great artist.
 She was the physical expression of what Givenchy did.”
 The rest of the wardrobes, including that of Kay Thompson, were designed by Edith Head.
 She played her usual safe design game, dressing the editor in two-pieces suits and a blouse or shirt, but I love that she went for a trousers look as well (see top image below, Kay is to the left).

 sources: Diana Vreeland: The Eye Has to Travel, by Lisa Immordino Vreeland / Edith Head: The Fifty Year Career of Hollywood’s Greatest Costume Designer, by Jay Jorgensen / Fifty Fashion Looks that Changed the 1950s, by Paula Reed